F220 Fire Indicator Panel Reduces Unnecessary Fire Brigade CalloutsTweet

 The Pertronic F220 implements two types of delay facility: the Alarm Acknowledgement Facility (AAF), and the Alarm Delay Facility (ADF).
-Both AAF and ADF are defined in Australian Standard AS 1670.1:2015.
-A single Pertronic F220 is capable of managing up to 1200 AAF or ADF units.

 Student apartment kitchens trigger many nuisance alarms.
 A Pertronic ADF system at Brisbane’s StudentOne accommodation complex dramatically reduced unwanted brigade callouts.

 The Alarm Acknowledgement Facility (AAF) is designed for residential single occupancy units (SOU).
 An alarm from a smoke sensor within an AAF unit triggers a local warning and starts the AAF delay period.
 If, during this period, someone presses the “Alarm Acknowledge” switch (located within the SOU), the Fire Indicator Panel initiates an “alarm investigation” delay.
 This second delay gives the occupants time to find and fix the cause of the alarm.
 For example, opening a window might overcome the problem.